Entrepreneur | Tech Ecosystem Pioneer| Tech Blogger | Speaker |

 Ingrid has executive produced over 80 Caribbean Technology events; listened to and judged over 1,000 startup pitches from 10 Caribbean countries; and has been a keynote speaker on Caribbean technology, startups, innovation and entrepreneurship across the Caribbean, USA, Europe and Africa.

-She is very passionate about technology and entrepreneurship and how the Caribbean is leveraging it all, for success in the Global Digital Economy.
+She is very passionate about technology, innovation entrepreneurship and how the Caribbean is leveraging it all, for success in the Global Digital Economy.